All business letters should contain either a letterhead or a return address.

 name and/or post office box number, suite

 Area code and telephone number(s)

-Departments, branch offices, and company officers may have their own letterheads which contain specific identifiers.
+Departments, branch offices, and company officers may have their own letterheads that contain specific identifiers.

-In addition, the letterhead may also include the company logo and fax number(s).
+In addition, the letterhead may also include the company logo, fax number, and email address.